HigherOrderCO/Bend/GUIDE.md

 The second way to explain is for the devs offended by this ultra simplified
-example: yes, `bend` is just a syntax-sugar for creating a recursive function, immediatelly calling it, and assigning the result to a variable.
+example: yes, `bend` is just a syntax-sugar for creating a recursive function, immediately calling it, and assigning the result to a variable.
 In other words, the program above is equivalent to:

 ```python